jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/comparison-to-cpu-like-calls.md

 ### Pointers to this data

 Pointers to the data, that was already there, are on the call stack in a CPU-like language.
 In my own language the pointers to this other data are inside the call object.
-So from that perspective, the call object constitutes, what is otherwise a chunk of the stack, that belongs to a particular procedure call.
+So from that perspective, the call object constitutes, what is otherwise a chunk of the stack, that belongs to a particular command call.

 ### Sub-commands